asfandasfo/LUPI/README.md

 NOTE: gene.csv and labels.csv files have data in same sequence as imgs.csv file have patient ID’s which will be used later for training.
 Also change the local path to tiles directory in imgs.csv file as needed.

-**3-Stain normalization:** Tiles extracted from WSIs needed to be stain normalized to remove the color variations.
-To do that update the local paths in ‘normalization.py’ and execute it.

 So by now you will have all data required to train and validate the models.
 Each model will use ‘imgs.py’, ‘genes.py’ and ‘labels.py’ file to load the data so make sure you update the local paths in ‘imgs.py’ file.